 Flora in Honduras

-The flora of Honduras is very varied, the rain forest or rain forest, also classified as Tropical Rain Forest , is one of the most impressive as a plant formation; Ecologists call it “Megathermic Hygrophilic Formation”, as it corresponds to regions of high humidity and constant high temperatures.
-In which there is a single dominant species, such as pine or fir, covering large areas.
+The flora of Honduras is very varied, the rain forest or rainforest, also classified as Tropical Rain Forest , is one of the most impressive as a plant formation; ecologists call it “Megathermal Hygrophilic Formation”, as it corresponds to regions of high humidity and constant high temperatures.
+In which there is a single dominant species, such as pines or firs, covering large areas.

-The Pluvioselva of Honduras corresponds to the northern region below 600 meters of elevation; there is no completely defined dry season and it covers 29% of the total surface of the country.
+The Rainforest of Honduras corresponds to the northern region below 600 meters of elevation; there is no completely defined dry season and it covers 29% of the total surface of the country.

 There are numerous palm trees near the coasts, the fruit is tropical and the flowers of all colors.
 It is very common to find textile plants such as cotton or pacaya.
-There is also a great variety of medicinal plants such as chicory, apazote and Balsam of Tolú.
-Gum (Ficus elastica) and resin, hawthorn and palmacristi (Ricinus communis) are used as producer trees.
+There are also a great variety of medicinal plants such as chicory, apazote and Tolu Balsam.
+They are used as trees producing rubber (Ficus elastica) and resin, hawthorn and palmacristi (Ricinus communis).